marstonstudio/crossUserMedia/encoder/js/README.md

 ```

 This will take a long time.
-The full build only needs to be done once to install the base ffmpeg libraries into the dist folder.
+The full build only needs to be done once to install the base FFMPEG libraries into the dist folder.
 When doing development on the encoder, you can do faster compilation of just the custom encoder.c, pre.js, and post.js code by running:
 ```
 make clean